Banging Toolbox

 Cordless drills are useful for anyone who needs to drive screws or bolts into wood, metal, or masonry.

-They are typically used by electricians, mason workers, builders, woodworkers, carpenters, and home DIY’ers.
+They are typically used by electricians, mason workers, carpenters, woodworkers, carpenters, and home DIYers.

 Features to consider

-- Speed range switch.
-This allows you to set your drill to high power-slow speed for drilling into metal and hard materials or to high speed-low power for drilling into wood.
+• Speed range switch.
+This helps you set your drill to high power-slow speed for drilling into metal and hard materials or to high-speed power for drilling into wood.

-- Rotation direction switch.
-This allows you to set the drill to spin counterclockwise or clockwise depending on the application.
+• Rotation direction switch.
+This enables you to set the drill to spin counterclockwise or clockwise depending on the application.

 Before you buy a cordless drill…